 1. Summary

 2. Purpose and scope

 Consequences of the donor perspective

 Cost-effectiveness and growing the resources available

 The pursuit of synergies7

 Research questions

 3. Cost-effectiveness: The state of the evidence

-Macro-level interventions9
+Macro-level interventions

-Micro- and meso-level interventions12
+Micro- and meso-level interventions

 4. Beyond naïve cost-effectiveness

 Leveraging other sources of finance25

-Acting across all sectors27
+Acting across all sectors

 Innovation, transformation, and dynamic costs

 5. Strong and weak synergies between climate and other development objectives

 Weak synergies and mitigation as a secondary outcome

 Strong synergies

 6. Conclusion and recommendations

 References

-Annex 1.
+Annex.
 Handling of CTF data outliers

-Annex 2.
-Handling of GCF data outliers